 - NAV growth

+- Profit growth

 - Transparency

-- Profit growth

-- · Timely and accurate reporting
+- Timely and accurate reportingClear strategy and execution

-- · ESG leadership
+- ESG leadership

-- · Clear strategy and execution

 When have we engaged with shareholders?

 There has been regular dialogue throughout the year with shareholders, particularly following publication of half and full-year results.
 This included investor tours of sites in delivery, update meetings and engagement by the Board.